qtnc/swan/docs/stdlib.md

 - Implicit construction when using [...] notation
 - Operators: `[], []=, +, *, in`
 - Comparison operators: ==, !=

+Items in a list are indexed by their position, 0 being the first, 1 the second, etc.
+Negative indices count from the end, thus -1 indicates the last item, -2 the one before the last, etc.
+Indexing with a range, i.e. `list[2...5]` allow to return or overwrite a sublist.
+The size of the list is automatically adjusted when overwriting sublists of different sizes.

 Methods: